LemonProg/justePrix/README.md

 # JustePrix
-The original game : "Juste prix" on a website with a globale scoreboard
+The original game : "Juste prix" on a website with a global scoreboard